elifesciences/epp-automation-content-migration-testing/README.md

 - You will need to repeat this step to compare against the latest values in DataHub

 #### Step 2.
 Run the script
+If you want to run this on a subset of manuscripts then make sure manuscripts.json file is in the root of this repo or otherwise remove it.

 - Run `yarn meca-status > meca-status.txt`
 - You can monitor progress with `tail -f meca-status.txt`